kevindownesii/Project_4/README.md

 For Project 4, we used a housing data set from Kaggle (https://www.kaggle.com/datasets/sukhmandeepsinghbrar/housing-price-dataset/data) to predict housing price using supervised machine learning (ML) regression model since we had continuous valued variables.

 Our csv file contained 21,613 records of data.
+We utilized Scikit-learn and PySpark to conduct our analysis.

 We utilized the following machine learning tehcniques: